-At the beginning of each term, individual graduate students and supervisors should work out what schedule for regular meetings best suits them and draw up a schedule for these meetings each term (and when a meeting needs to be cancelled, it should be immediately rescheduled).
+At the beginning of each term, individual graduate students and supervisors should work out what schedule for regular meetings best suits them and record their communication plan on the student's Progress Report.

 With your Supervisory Committee

 Students would normally meet with their supervisory committee, either by direct meeting or virtual meeting, to discuss the student's research, annually, for the PhD review.
 More frequent meetings can be organized as needed at the request of the student or committee.